gr8white/InstagramClone/README.md

 ### iOS Features Used

 * Accessing the camera roll
-* Logging users in and/or signing them up (Using Parse database to save and check this information)
+* Logging users in/out and/or signing them up (Using Parse database to save and check this information)
+* Posting images to database
+* Retrieving specific information from database

 ### Built With